maRce10/marce10.github.com/_posts/2019-08-13-group_signature_xcorr.md

 </tbody>
 </table></div>

 Now we can input the cross-correlation (di)similarities in a mantel to directly test our hypothesis.
-But first, we need an additional matrix representing lek membership.
-We have to create a pairwise matrices in which 0 will denote pairs of individuals that belong to the same lek and 1 pairs that belong to different leks.
+But first, we need an second matrix representing lek membership.
+It must be a pairwise matrix in which 0 will denote pairs of individuals that belong to the same lek and 1 pairs that belong to different leks.
 The following function creates the binary matrix:

 {% highlight r %}
 #function to create group membership binary matrix